nuclex-shared-cpp/Nuclex.Audio.Native/ReadMe.md

 AudioDataFormat nativeFormat = decoder->GetNativeSampleFormat();
 bool isInterleaved = decoder->IsNativelyInterleaved();

-// But the internal conversion is as efficient as it can be, so just request
+// But the internal conversion is as efficient as it can be,
-// them in the format you need them in: std::vector<float> samples;
+// so maybe just request them in the format you need them in :) std::vector<float> samples;
-samples.resize(44100 * 2); // two channels, 1 second at 44100 Hz
+samples.resize(48000 * 2); // two channels, 1 second at 48000 Hz

 // Request 48000 interleaved samples as floating point decoder->DecodeInterleaved<float>(samples.data(), 0, 48000);